MARTIMM/raku-mongodb-driver/README.md

 * Speed, protocol correctness and clear code are priorities for now.
 * Cursor count() needs some more options such as hint.
+* Change die() statements in return with exception to notify caller and place further responsability there.

 ## BUGS